Adult Secondary School Credit Courses

 Teacher Assisted On-line Courses - Continuous entry

-These courses are designed to help students take grade 11/12 courses while you work or other like time constraints.
+These courses are designed to help students take grade 11/12 courses while you work or when other time constraints make it difficult to attend classes.
 There is a teacher available on Tuesday evenings to help you complete your English course or Thursday evenings to assist you complete your Science course.
 This a perfect way to get ready for College.

 September 12, 2017 to December 19, 2017